Tuition Benefit for Dependent Children Attending the University of Pennsylvania

 - If a faculty/staff member is on approved family medical leave or short-term disability and the end date of his/her leave is after the eligibility cutoff date for the term, the faculty/staff member is eligible for the tuition benefit.

-The Tuition Office makes final administrative determinations if any questions arise concerning an individual’s employment relationship with the University and eligibility for tuition assistance under the program.
+Tuition benefits for Dependent Children are administered by Human Resources, which makes final administrative determinations if any questions arise concerning an individual’s employment relationship with the University and eligibility for tuition assistance under the program.

 407.2 HIRE/TERMINATION DATES